trigvi/telegrammo/README.md

-Nodejs API app for managing sub-bots of a Telegram bot.

 Telegram let's you only create 20 bots.

-This API works around that by allowing the creation and management (on your own db) of unlimited sub-bots.
+This Nodejs API, hosted on your server, allows the creation and management (in your db) of unlimited sub-bots.

 *Developed with: Nodejs 12, Postgres 11, Debian 10*